membraneframework/membrane_webrtc_plugin/examples/phoenix_signaling/README.md

 You should be able to see a video player displaying video captured from your camera.

 ## How to use PhoenixSignaling in your own Phoenix project?

-1. Create Socket in your application endpoint, using the `Membrane.WebRTC.PhoenixSignaling.Socket`, for instance under `/signaling` path:
+1. Create new socket in your application endpoint, using the `Membrane.WebRTC.PhoenixSignaling.Socket`, for instance at `/signaling` path:
 ```
   socket "/signaling", Membrane.WebRTC.PhoenixSignaling.Socket,
   websocket: true,
   longpoll: false
 ```
-2. Create signaling channel with desired signaling ID, for instance in your controller:
+2. Create a Phoenix signaling channel with desired signaling ID, for instance in your controller:
 ```
-signaling = PhoenixSignaling.new("<signaling_id>")
+signaling = Membrane.WebRTC.PhoenixSignaling.new("<signaling_id>")
 ```

 >Please note that `signaling_id` is expected to be unique for each WebRTC connection about to be